tris203/rzls.nvim/README.md

 Razor and would like to contribute, please open a Pull Request.
 If you encounter any issues or have suggestions for improvements, please open an Issue.
 Your input is valuable in making this plugin more robust and efficient.

+## Helping Out

+If you want to help out, then please see the discussion here, and leave a comment with your details in this [discussion](https://github.com/tris203/rzls.nvim/discussions/1).